Teeth Troubles

 CATS

-Dental diseases are prevalent in felines, with approximately two-thirds of cats over the age of three suffering from some kind of dental disease.
+Dental diseases are prevalent in felines, with approximately two-thirds of cats over the age of three suffering from some type of dental disease.
 The most common problems are related to periodontal disease, gingivitis, and cervical neck lesions, also known as oral resorptive lesions.

 Tartar is easily identified by its dark colour.
 It usually starts at the gum edge, especially on the back teeth.
 In severe cases, tartar and calculus may cover the entire tooth.
 If the disease is caught at an early stage and thorough veterinary dental scaling and polishing is performed, most of the teeth and gums will fully recover.
 This is why it is extremely important to ensure that oral check-ups are up to date.